Central Asian art: Hephthalite art (4th–6th century AD)

 Murals from Dilberjin Tepe, thought to represent early Hephthalites.
 The ruler wears a radiate crown which is comparable to the crown of the king on the "Yabghu of the Hephthalites" seal.

 The Hephthalites (ηβοδαλο), sometimes called the "White Huns", were a people who lived in Central Asia during the 5th to 8th centuries.
 They existed as an Empire, the "Imperial Hephthalites", and were militarily important from 450 AD, when they defeated the Kidarites, to 560 AD, date of their defeat to combined First Turkic Khaganate and Sasanian Empire forces.

 The Hepthalites appears in several mural paintings in the area of Tokharistan, especially in banquet scenes at Balalyk tepe and as donors to the Buddha in the ceiling painting of the 35-meter Buddha at the Buddhas of Bamiyan.
-Several of the figures in these paintings have a characteristic appearance, with belted jackets with a unique lapel of their tunic being folded on the right side, a style which became popular under the Hephthalites, the cropped hair, the hair accessories, their distinctive physionomy and their round beardless faces.
+Several of the figures in these paintings have a characteristic appearance, with belted jackets with a unique lapel of their tunic being folded on the right side, a style which became popular under the Hephthalites, the cropped hair, the hair accessories, their distinctive physiognomy and their round beardless faces.
 The figures at Bamiyan must represent the donors and potentates who supported the building of the monumental giant Buddha.
 These remarkable paintings participate "to the artistic tradition of the Hephthalite ruling classes of Tukharistan".

 The paintings related to the Hephthalites have often been grouped under the appellation of "Tokharistan school of art", or the "Hephthalite stage in the History of Central Asia Art".
 The paintings of Tavka Kurgan, of very high quality, also belong to this school of art, and are closely related to other paintings of the Tokharistan school such as Balalyk tepe, in the depiction of clothes, and especially in the treatment of the faces.

 This "Hephthalite period" in art, with the caftans with a triangular collar folded on the right, the particular cropped hairstyle, the crowns with crescents, have been found in many of the areas historically occupied and ruled by the Hephthalites, in Sogdia, Bamiyan (modern Afghanistan), or in Kucha in the Tarim Basin (modern Xinjiang, China).
 This points to a "political and cultural unification of Central Asia" with similar artistic styles and iconography, under the rule of the Hephthalites.

 The banquet scenes in the murals of Balalyk Tepe show the life of the Hephthalite ruling class of Tokharistan.